 An initial active DL BWP is defined by a location and number of contiguous PRBs, a subcarrier spacing, and a cyclic prefix, for the control resource set for Type0-PDCCH common search space.
 For operation on the primary cell, a UE is provided by higher layer parameter initial-UL-BWP an initial active UL BWP for a random access procedure.
 If the UE is configured with a secondary carrier on the primary cell, the UE can be configured with an initial BWP for random access procedure on the secondary carrier.
+If up to 3 dedicated BWPs in addition to the initial active BWP are configured, the initial active BWP could be activated as dedicated BWP by scheduling DCI, fixed code point is 0 in DCI.
+If 4 dedicated BWPs are configured, it is not possible for the network to activate the initial active BWP by DCI explicitly, the code point 0 in DCI refers to a dedicated BWP ID.

 If a UE has dedicated BWP configuration, the UE can be provided by higher layer parameter Active-BWP-DL-Pcell a first active DL BWP for receptions and by higher layer parameter Active-BWP-UL-Pcell a first active UL BWP for transmissions on the primary cell.